Naked Gun movies in order Naked Gun Marathon

 Average User Score:

-If the mere thought of a deadpan one-liner makes you chuckle, you're primed for a Naked Gun movie marathon.
+If you find the idea of a deadpan one-liner funny, you're probably ready for a Naked Gun movie marathon.
 You might even find yourself shouting "Nice beaver!" to friends who instantly get the reference.
-With a comedy franchise that spans decades from the original Police Squad!
-TV series to the 2025 reboot featuring Liam Neeson it can be a challenge to know where to begin.
+With a comedy franchise that's been around for years, starting with the original Police Squad!
+With the 2025 reboot of the TV series featuring Liam Neeson, it can be a bit of a challenge to know where to begin.
 Don't worry, we've got the ultimate viewing order mapped out for you.
-From baseball stadium antics to explosive operas, and from Ricardo Montalbán to Anna Faris, we'll guide you through each film and episode in the perfect sequence.
-So grab your snacks, dim the lights, and prepare for a comedy marathon that will truly test your funny bone.
+We'll show you the best way to watch each film and episode, from baseball stadium antics to explosive operas, and from Ricardo Montalbán to Anna Faris.
+So get your snacks ready, turn down the lights, and get ready for a comedy marathon that will really put your sense of humor to the test.

 -